OpenMandrivaSoftware/test-for-git-mirroring/README.md

-Just a test to see if we can automatically sync repository mirrors
+Just a test to see if we can automatically sync repository mirror

+This should be pushed to github and gitlab automatically